-1.5.5 Event Tree Analysis
+1.4.5 Event Tree Analysis

 The event tree analysis (ETA) is an inductive method that starts from an initial event and searches for the different possible effects.
 It is especially useful for studying the scenario of what may happen after the initial event when developing emergency plans.
 Starting from the initial event, one searches for consecutive events, until the system reaches a final state.
 These different generations of events are represented as a tree.
 An example, again based on the collision of a car with a deer, is represented in Figure 1.7.
 The vertical lines leading from one event to the next are related in a logical "AND" relationship and the corresponding probabilities must be multiplied.
-Horizontal lines indicate a logical "OR" relationship and the corresponding probabilities must be added.
-Thus, the tree can be quantified for the probability of entering one or the other branch after an event is known.
-Thus, it allows assessing quantitatively the effects of different possible chains of events and focuses the measures on the avoidance of the most critical chains.
+Horizontal lines indicate a logical "OR" relationship and

-Figure 1.7 Event tree for the collision of a car with a deer.
+Figure 1.6 Decision table for the collision of a car with a deer.
+Source: Schmalz 1996 [8].